These Countries are Opening Up for International TravelersJune 3, 2020 | By Go Galavant

 Tanzania seems to be open according to a Facebook video, and international flights are no longer suspended.

 According to the Bahamas Tourism Board, visitors will need to apply for a Health Visa.
-Part of that process will be uploading negative COVID-19 test results no more than 10 days old for people arriving between July 1 – 6, and no more than 7 days old for people arriving on or after July 7th.
+Part of that process will be uploading negative COVID-19 test results no more than 5 days old and a 14-day quarantine is required.

-Belize is set to welcome tourists back August 15th with negative test results no more than 72 hours old from the time of departure.
-You’ll need to download the Belize Health App before boarding your flight, probably for tracing and tracking purposes.
+Belize is set to welcome tourists back October 1st with negative test results and you’re required to stay at approved hotels.
+You’ll also need to download the Belize Health App before boarding your flight, for tracing and tracking purposes.

 Many other island are already open and have specific entry protocols:

-You’ll have to wait until at least September to visit the Cayman Islands
+You’ll have to wait until at least October to visit the Cayman Islands

 Central & South America